Rahmatika23/MultiLayerPerceptronUAS/README.md

 ## *Perceptron*

-Many of the concepts utilized in this articles are explained in the [Perceptron](https://github.com/filipecalasans/percepetron) repository.
-So, you may want to check it out before continuing to the MLP formulation.
+Many of the concepts utilized in this articles are explained in the [Perceptron] (https://github.com/filipecalasans/percepetron) repository.
 Perceptron is the simplest Neural Network composed of a single neuron that helps us to build the theoretical foundation for MLPs.
-However, if you already have solid understanding of the mathematic concepts used on *Perceptrons*, feel free to skip to the next section.

 # Topology